 "Ugh," you think.
 That brings in JavaScript.
 And with it, a whole lot of decisions.
 What language?
 There's not just JavaScript, but a host of languages that compile to JavaScript: TypeScript, Elm, ClojureScript.
 What framework?
 There are dozens: React, Vue, Ember, Hotwire, Svelte, Preact, and on and on.
 How to package the code and CSS?
-Should you use the Rails asset pipeline or Webpacker?
-What about that new Turbo thing the Rails team has been going on about?
+Should you use the existing Rails asset pipeline, or Propshaft, or jsbundling, or Webpacker?
+What about that new Hotwire thing the Rails team has been going on about?